Accenture/Ocaramba/README.md

 Test Framework was designed in Objectivity to propose common way how people should create Selenium WebDriver tests:

 It provides following features:
-- Possibility to Use MSTest or NUnit framework
+- Possibility to use MSTest, NUnit or xUNIT framework
 - Specflow ready
 - Written entirely in C#
 - Contains example projects how to use it
 - Allows to use Chrome, Firefox or Internet Explorer
-- Extends Webdriver by additional methods like JavaScriptClick, WaitForAjax, etc.
+- Extends Webdriver by additional methods like JavaScriptClick, WaitForAjax, WaitForAngular, etc.
 - Automatically waits when locating element for specified time and conditions
 - Page Object Pattern
-- More common locators, e.g: "//*[@title='{0}' and @ms.title='{1}']"
+- More common locators, e.g: ```"//*[@title='{0}' and @ms.title='{1}']"```
 - Several methods to interact with kendo controls
-- Verify along with Assert
+- Verify - asserts without stop tests
 - Measures average and 90 Percentile action times
-- DataDriven for NUnit and MSTest with examples
+- DataDriven for NUnit and MSTest with examples, more details [here](https://github.com/ObjectivityBSS/Test.Automation/wiki/XML-DataDriven-tests)
-- Possibility to take full desktop screen shot
+- Possibility to take full desktop or browser screen shot
 - Logging with NLog
 - Files downloading (Firefox, Chrome)
 - Ready for parallel tests execution
 - Possibility to send SQL or MDX queries
+- Possibility of debugging framework installed from nuget package, more details [here](https://github.com/ObjectivityBSS/Test.Automation/wiki/Debugging-Test.Automation-framework).

 Projects examples of using Test Framework :
 - Objectivity.Test.Automation.Tests.Features for Specflow
 - Objectivity.Test.Automation.Tests.MsTest for MsTest
 - Objectivity.Test.Automation.Tests.NUnit for NUnit
+- Objectivity.Test.Automation.Tests.xUnit for xUnit
 - Objectivity.Test.Automation.Tests.PageObjects for Page Object Pattern

-In case of problems with running tests in your internet browser remember to update version of Selenium WebDriver from Nuget packages.
-To run NUnit tests from Visual Studio remember to install NUnit TestAdapter.
+Project API documentation can be found here: http://objectivitybss.github.io/Test.Automation

 NUnit Example Test: